marianomike/sketch-sharedcolorpalette/README.md

 Shared Color Palette for Sketch
 ==================================

-## Creates a Shared Color Palette to sync colors between files

 Keep your colors in sync across multiple documents by creating a system of JSON import/export.

-## Create a color palette using Shared Styles:
+## Create a color palette using a Sketch document and Shared Styles:

 ![Color Palette](Screens/ColorPalette.png)

 [Download Sketch Template](https://github.com/marianomike/sketch-sharedcolorpalette/tree/master/Templates)

-## Export Shared Styles to a JSON file
+## From Sketch Color Palette file, export Shared Styles to a JSON file

 *`cmd` + `ctrl` + `shift` +* **`9`**